paynl/opencart3-plugin/README.md

 1. Go to your admin dashboard and navigate to "Extensions" > "Extensions" and in the dropdown menu choose for "Payments"
 2. Install a payment method and fill out any required information.
 3. Click on the edit pubbon on the previously installed payment method.
-4. Enter the API token and service ID (these can be found in the PAY.
+4. Enter the API token and service ID (these can be found in the Pay.
 Admin Panel > https://admin.pay.nl/programs/programs).<br/>If you have filled in your information for one payment method, the other ones will automatically use the same credentials.
 5. Save the settings.
 6. Repeat step 2 to 5 with the desired payment methods.